DOI-USGS/ISIS3/README.md

 ### Ancillary Data

 Many ISIS applications require ancillary data.
-For example, ingestion applications require translation tables to convert labels, calibration applications require flat files to do flat field correct, and map projection applications require DTMs to accurately compute intersections.
+For example, calibration applications require flat files to do flat field corrections, and map projection applications require DTMs to accurately compute intersections.
 Due to its size, this data is stored in a separate directory called the ISIS Data Area.
 Any location can be used for the ISIS Data Area, the software simply requires that the ISISDATA environment variable is set to its location.

 ### Structure of the ISIS3 Data Area